 The word ‘abuse’ in our society is still largely tailored towards physical assault only.
 However, people are increasingly recognising the damaging trauma that comes from other forms of abuse, such as psychological, mental and emotional.

 Thankfully, these days the term ‘narcissism’ is becoming much more mainstream and understood as being beyond simple vanity.
-In fact, people with high levels of narcissism often go undiagnosed with NPD (Narcissistic Personality Disorder), which is incredibly damaging for those around them.
+People with high levels of narcissism often go undiagnosed with NPD (Narcissistic Personality Disorder), which is incredibly damaging for those around them.

-Having any type of relationship with a narcissist is one heck of a rollercoaster ride – and not a good one!
+Having any type of relationship with a narcissist is one heck of a rollercoaster ride – and not a fun one!

 What is Narcissism?

-Firstly, it’s important to understand how narcissists are created, which will help to give you a clear understanding on what they are and how they function.
+Firstly, it’s important to understand how narcissists are created, which will help to give you a clearer understanding of how they operate.

 How are Narcissists Created?